DCS-120 Confocal FLIM System

 • Image Segmentation by Phasor Plot or 2D Histograms

-• MLE Fit of Decay Curves
+• MLE (Maximum-Likelihood Estimation) Fit of Decay Data

 • Automatic IRF Modelling